 This makes Paella a fantastic one-dish meal that is incredibly versatile and brings out the flavors of whichever ingredients you have on hand.

-For this Paella, we used mushrooms and white fish, which gave the dish a nice and mellow flavor that was complemented beautifully by the bright tomatoes.
+The combination of mushrooms and fish gives this paella a nice and mellow flavor that beautifully complements the bright tomatoes.

 - 3 garlic cloves, minced

 - 1 (14.5 oz) can diced tomatoes